 There is a second Stella’s location in Charleston, South Carolina that’s so good we went twice during our visit there.
 There’s also a couple of Stella’s markets in Richmond so if the weather is good, grab some food and coffee and head to one of Richmond’s green spaces for a picnic.

-If you enjoy great NY style delis or diners, you’ll love Perly’s.
+If you enjoy great New York City style delis or diners, you’ll love Perly’s.
 Both deli and retro-style diner, this is the place to go for a great pastrami sandwich or other Jewish favorites like latkes and cinnamon babkas.
 Perly’s is popular so you’ll probably need to wait a bit for a table during the lunch and dinner rush.

 Urban Hang Suite